PRojects

 Overview and Location

 Ronin Resources has announced its application for the La Punilla gold-silver project in San Juan, Argentina, covering 23,637 hectares.
 This strategic move is part of Ronin’s efforts to enhance its exploration activities and capitalize on the mineral-rich San Juan Province, known for its significant copper-gold-silver-molybdenum deposits.
-We are focused on acquiring high-quality gold projects with strong geological fundamentals and clear potential to deliver shareholder value.
-Our strategy emphasizes disciplined, value-accretive acquisitions with a long-term outlook.

 The Vetas Project